Buying a TV in 2024: A Guide to Buying a TV on a Budget

 (Image credit: getty)

 When it comes to buying a TV, it can feel like a minefield of acronyms and technological nonsense.
-With HDR this, and OLED that, knowing exactly what you’re looking for has become more and more complicated over the years.
-While knowing a TV is HD-ready used to be enough to sway you, it’s hard to blame someone for not knowing where to start nowadays.
-So, we thought we’d put together a handy guide to take the stress out of the experience.
+With HDR and OLED, knowing exactly what you’re looking for has become more complicated.
+While learning a TV is HD-ready used to be enough to sway you, it’s hard to blame someone for not knowing where to start nowadays.
+So, good news, we thought we’d put together a handy guide to take the stress out of the experience.

 Swipe to scroll horizontally